-After 15 years of pain.
-Riding the new Edinburgh tram line - with a kitten
+Edinburgh's new tram line.
+A fun first ride - but for locals 'toxic legacy' not gone

 Another ride later in the day saw it packed again.
 Two women sat with an Ipad filming the route, as I had done myself earlier in the day, and seemed thrilled to see the shopfronts of Leith Walk anew through the glass.
 I asked them if they were likely to use the route regularly.
 "No, we'll use the bus.
 It comes closer," they said.
 "This tramline doesn't come anywhere near us."

 But, in Leith, where I live, this extension has been a long time coming, and there has been a great deal of pain in the process.
+Edinburgh's council leader has said the 'toxic legacy' has gone - but that's not so everyone.
 Whilst there’s a relief and pleasure to finally being able to woosh up the Walk to the city centre, not so very long has passed that we residents have all forgotten the rattling and quaking of our buildings as hammers and drills ripped open the street.

 READ MORE: Edinburgh's tram extension success 'shows toxic legacy is history'